Appudark/Appudark/README.md

-- 👋 Hi, I’m @Appudark
+- 👋 Hi, I’m Lohith Kumar H M
-- 👀 I’m interested in HACKING...
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning ENGINEERING..
+- 🌱 I’m currently learning CS50P, CS50
-- 💞️ I’m looking to collaborate on HACK3RS..
-- 📫 How to reach me 🤔🤔🤔

 <!---
 Appudark/Appudark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.